-Calamvale Special School is committed to providing student focused program options for every learner.
-With student learning at the centre of everything we do, at Calamvale Special School our commitment is to plan for each child's participation in meaningful education focussing on our school's priorities: Engage: personalising to their strengths and interests each learner's educational experience Relate: enabling learners to successfully engage with others in in socially authentic experiences Communicate: create environments that are responsive to the unique communication styles of every learner
+We plan for each child's participation in meaningful education focussing on our school's priorities:

+- Engage: personalising to their strengths and interests each learner's educational experience - Relate: enabling learners to successfully engage with others in in socially authentic experiences - Communicate: create environments that are responsive to the unique communication styles of every learner

 These priorities have been influential in the development of this Student Code of Conduct, with the aim of helping shape and build the skills of all our students to be confident, self-disciplined and kind young people.
 Our school staff believe that communication and positive connections with other people are the most valuable skills our communities need now and in the future.
 We offer a bespoke and flexible curriculum implementation to meet the learning needs of each learner based on student progress data.
 Each child's program will be unique to them and designed to build successful learning opportunities based on their current knowledge, skills and understanding.
 We will provide the level of support and teaching they require across cognition, communication and personal and social domains through a wide range of curriculum and pathway program options.

 Our Student Code of Conduct details the approaches school staff take to educate students; about how students are explicitly taught the personal and social capabilities they require; and the expected behaviours for success as members of our community.
 It also provides an overview of the school's local policies on use of mobile phones and other technology, removal of student property and the approach to preventing and addressing incidents of bullying.
-Finally, it details the decion making steps to supporting and managing behaviour and the consequences that may apply when students breach the expected standards of behaviour, including the use of suspension or exclusion.
+Finally, it details the decision-making steps to supporting and managing behaviour and the consequences that may apply when students breach the expected standards of behaviour, including the use of suspension or exclusion.